-The UNCT has significantly strengthened GEWE CSO participation and engagement in the localisation and implementation of SDG 5 priorities, in particular through the design and delivery of Joint Programmes.
-One example is the implementation of the Spotlight Initiative, where the UNCT is engaging with GEWE CSOs to address legislative and policy gaps and to scale up initiatives to prevent VAWG and harnessing the power of Granada's women's movement to end all forms of violence.
+The UNCT has significantly strengthened GEWE CSO participation and engagement in the localisation and implementation of SDG 5 priorities, in particular through the design and delivery of the Spotlight Joint Programme.
+Through this initiative, GEWE CSOs are engaged as key actors in legislative reform, the development of national policy on ending VAWG, strengthening the availability and use of data on VAWG.